MRtrix3/mrtrix3/docs/reference/scripts/dwi2response.rst

 - **-dirs** Manually provide the fibre direction in each voxel (a tensor fit will be used otherwise)

-- **-fa** Upper fractional anisotropy threshold for GM and CSF voxel selection
+- **-fa** Upper fractional anisotropy threshold for GM and CSF voxel selection (default: 0.2)

-- **-pvf** Partial volume fraction threshold for tissue voxel selection
+- **-pvf** Partial volume fraction threshold for tissue voxel selection (default: 0.95)

-- **-wm_algo algorithm** dwi2response algorithm to use for WM single-fibre voxel selection
+- **-wm_algo algorithm** dwi2response algorithm to use for WM single-fibre voxel selection (default: tournier)

+- **-sfwm_fa_threshold** Sets -wm_algo to fa and allows to specify a hard FA threshold for single-fibre WM voxels, which is passed to the -threshold option of the fa algorithm (warning: overrides -wm_algo option)

 Options common to all dwi2response algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^